Modern CSS Layout Extensions

 Look back at what you set out to learn.
 Can you now:

-- ✅ Stress-test a layout with awkward real-world content Got it!
+- Stress test components with awkward content before calling them finished Got it!

 If you can confidently answer "yes" to most of these, you're ready to move on!